Planning / Zoning Department

 The Fee Schedule may be found in Article XXXIV of The City of Saraland Land Use and Development Ordinance.
 Fees may be paid to the Building Department when plans and applications are submitted.

 Checks should be made out to The City of Saraland.
-Cash will be accepted; however, credit cards are NOT accepted.
+Cash and credit cards are accepted.

 City of Saraland Building Department, 251-679-5502.